Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Dramatic Irony and Theatrical Convention

-Dramatic irony occurs when the audience possesses information that one or more characters lack — creating a gap in knowledge that generates tension, comedy, or horror depending on context.
-It’s one of the oldest and most powerful theatrical devices.
-In Sophocles‘s Oedipus Rex — the play that Aristotle, in his Poetics, used to define tragedy — the entire drama unfolds as a demonstration of dramatic irony: the audience knows Oedipus is the killer he seeks; Oedipus does not.
-His confident investigation is simultaneously an act of terrible self-unknowing, and the audience watches in anguished suspense as he moves toward a truth he cannot survive.
-In a literary analysis essay on Oedipus, analyzing how Sophocles constructs and sustains this dramatic irony — through imagery, dramatic structure, and the protagonist’s characteristic hubris — is far more analytically productive than merely noting that the irony exists.
+Dramatic irony occurs when the audience possesses information that one or more characters lack.
+In Sophocles‘s Oedipus Rex — the play Aristotle used to define tragedy in his Poetics — the entire drama unfolds as a demonstration of dramatic irony: the audience knows Oedipus is the killer he seeks; Oedipus does not.
+In a literary analysis essay on Oedipus, analyzing how Sophocles constructs and sustains this dramatic irony is far more analytically productive than merely noting that it exists.

 Structure in Drama: Acts, Scenes, and the Dramatic Arc